 At the commencement of the placement your supervisor will provide you with a site and workplace orientation.
+This may include completion of mandatory training.

-Working Hours
+Working hours

 You will be required to work a usual roster of 76 hours per fortnight (7.6 hours a day excluding lunch breaks), usually the same roster/times as your supervisor.
-Lunch breaks vary from 30 minute to 1 hour, determined by personal preferences, your local site and supervisor.
+Lunch breaks vary from 30 minute to one hour, determined by personal preferences, your local site and supervisor.

-Work Space
+Work space